 It was the fruit of major effort and commitment by this global team of experts which showcased how new digital trends can be implemented.
 These included:

-So what food did we have on offer?
+So what food did we have on offer at the Muse stand?

 We didn’t overlook the latest trends for vegetable products: vegetal breads, vegetarian sandwiches and slices, all served in our large lounge equipped with a plant wall.